brad07x/unifi-client-updater/README.md

     ```bash
     cd unifi-client-manager
     ```

-3. Install the required Python packages:
+3. Initialize a Python Virtual Environment (Optional):
     ```bash
+    python -m venv .
+    source ./bin/activate
+    ```

+    Follow your python distribution or OS-recommended method for installing the `venv` module if not already available, or skip this step.

+4. Install the required Python packages:

+    ```bash
     pip install -r requirements.txt
     ```

-4. Create a `.env` file in the project directory and provide the following information:
+5. Create a `.env` file in the project directory and provide the following information:

     ```env
     UDM_URL=https://your-udm-se-url